Vector Search

 Pros:

-• Finds relevant results even with vague or unstructured queries.
+• Finds relevant results even with vague, unstructured, or error-prone queries.

 • Handles synonyms and paraphrases automatically.